 detail of 'Conception' hand screen printed wallpaper.
 2010.
 Helen Knowles and Francesca Granato.

 Below are some of the drawings made during a birth.
 I am interested in the ambiguity of postures which could also be read as sexual positions.
-This is in direct relationship to the comments and reactions of the image reprinted for Birth Rites exhibition by Hermione Wiltshire of
+This is in direct relationship to the comments and reactions of the image reprinted for Birth Rites exhibition by Hermione Wiltshire of 'Terese crowning in ecstatic childbirth' taken form the book 'Ina May's Guide to Childbirth'.
+Pictured left.

 Drawings made during a woman's labour.
 2009.
 Charcoal on cartridge.